EDI Data Collection

-Although teachers complete an EDI questionnaire for each of their students, the results are not used to evaluate individual children, nor are they used to rank teachers, neighborhoods, schools, or local education agencies in any way.
+Teachers complete an EDI questionnaire, where they recall their observations of students in English.
+The results are always to be used at the community aggregate level and are not used to evaluate individual children, nor are they used to rank teachers, neighborhoods, schools, or local education agencies in any way.

 The EDI will be administered across the city during school year 2018-2019, with citywide outcomes shared in 2019 to continually show trends and asses the vulnerabilities of the District’s earliest learners.